Tomino2112/redis-blpop-pool/README.md

 This package tries to solve this problem with compromising between the two.

 ## How it works
-When you start the pool, you will specify how many connections to use and how many keys to listening in each.
-Script them automatically creates new connections and allocate keys to whichever connection has some free space.
+When you start the pool, you will specify how many connections to use and how many keys to listen in each.
+Script then automatically creates new connections and allocate keys to whichever connection has some free space.

 New keys are added on blpop next-tick.
 That means you **should never** have blpop timeout 0.